emabee/rust-hdbconnect/CONTRIBUTING.md

 The tests should run ideally against a new HANA Cloud and a reasonably new HANA 2.

 ### Provide test configurations

+#### The easy way

+Run 'cargo run --package hdbconnect --example setup_db_for_tests'.
+The program asks for all necessary information and creates the config file and tells you how to inform the tests about this config file.

+#### The manual way

 Test configurations are expected in folder `./private`.
 This folder is git-ignored.